finos/common-domain-model/docs/product-model.md

-A Product Qualification function applies a taxonomy-specific business logic to identify if the product attribute values, as represented by the product\'s economic terms, match the specified criteria for the product named in that taxonomy.
+A Product Qualification function applies a taxonomy-specific business logic to identify if the product attribute values, as represented by the product's economic terms, match the specified criteria for the product named in that taxonomy.
 For example, if a certain set of attributes are populated and others are absent, then that specific product type is inferred.
 The Product Qualification function name in the CDM begins with